-The useful lives of intangible assets, property and equipment are determined based on historical experience with similar assets as well as on any anticipated technological development and changes influenced by a wide range of economic or industry factors.
+The determination of the useful lives of intangible assets, property and equipment is based on historical experience with similar assets as well as on any anticipated technological development and changes influenced by wide range of economic or industry factors.
 Adequacy of the estimated useful lives is reviewed annually, or whenever there is an indication of significant changes in the underlying assumptions (Note19).